gigatskhondia/gigala/README.md

 <img width="304" alt="Screenshot 2023-02-01 at 21 19 39" src="https://user-images.githubusercontent.com/31343916/216661713-34ff7766-0a4d-436d-979c-72053c2c45c8.png">

 To keep up to date with the project please check [Gigala](https://www.facebook.com/GigaTsk) page.

+**Contact me if you are interested in any of my solutions,  I can scale, tailor and optimize them to your project!**

 ### Do you like the project?
 Star me to support it!